A checklist for expanding your ecommerce business overseas

 Key points

-- This checklist rounds up some of the factors you need to consider before taking your business overseas, including market research, local support, payments and shipping.
+• Use this checklist to craft your international business expansion plan, including market research, local support, payments and shipping.

 Does your online business have an untapped international market?
 That’s an opportunity many small business owners would jump at.
 But first you need to do the right groundwork to see whether it’s worthwhile selling outside of Australia.